 Bass Fishing Rigs

+There are several fishing rig setups that are effective for fishing bass.
 If you’re serious about become an expert angler, you should learn as many of the bass rigs as you can.
 While all bass rigs are designed to catch bass, each rig has a different purpose.
 Some rigs are weedless, so they can be fished near cover without getting snagged.
 Other rigs are designed for presentation.
 They present the lure in such a way to attract even the most finicky feeders.
-Even if you have a preferred go-to bass rig you prefer, knowing all the most popular bass rigs will ensure you’re prepared for every contingency.
+Even if you have a preferred bass rig, knowing all the most popular bass rigs will ensure you’re prepared for every contingency.

 The following are the most popular fishing rigs for catching largemouth, smallmouth and striper bass.
-While each rig is slightly different than the rest, learning how to make and fish each rig will ensure a successful catch even on the longest fishing days.
+Learning how to make and fish each rig will ensure a successful catch even on the most pressured fishing days.

 Texas Rig